-But sometimes their kids send their kids who don't know what's what, or sometimes there's no kids so it's the niece's or nephew's kids, and sometimes it's even the kids of the neighbors who are too old to cleaned out their own apartment so kids who are complete strangers clean out the life of a person who has no kin and no connection except to the people in the photos they leave behind.
+But sometimes their kids send their kids who don't know what's what.
+Or sometimes there are no kids so it's the niece or the nephew or their kids.
+And sometimes it's even the kids of the neighbors next door - complete strangers - who clean out the life of a person who has no kin and no connection except to the people in the photos they leave behind.

 On the back of this, in beautiful fountain pen cursor, someone wrote "Herman.
 He played for the Czar."
-Since the only Russans who came to America in the early 1900 were Jews, all we could think was this was a Jew who played for the Czar.
+Since the only Russians who came to America in the early 1900 were Jews, all we could think was this was a Jew who played for the Czar.
 That was a big, big deal.

-This picture, every inch of it is one of those moments I had as a kid, the evening dark, the clock early, the smells recognizable, the accent my own.
+This picture, every inch of it, is a picture of one of those rare delicious moments I had as a kid - the evening dark, the clock early, the smells recognizable, the accent my own.

 10 hours ago